 Discussion: Do you think there is a valid justification for allowing individuals from different states to bring an action or remove an action to federal court?
 Does the federal court forum really mitigate any of the bias concerns with the jury?
 Do you think the amount in controversy of $75,000 is justified?
 Should plaintiffs be able to aggregate their claims to reach the $75,000 threshold?
 Does this create an issue if one of many plaintiffs happens to be located in the same state as the defendant?

 - There is a valid justification for allowing individuals from different states to bring an action or remove an action to federal court.
 This is because there is an aspect of neutrality, where one will not feel that there is bias.
 Some would argue that changing the forum is not adequate to protect against bias; while, others would argue that it is the best the system has to offer.
 Some would say that the amount in controversy allows for the efficient administration of more important cases.
 Others would argue that all cases are important, regardless of the amount in controversy - and, thus, should receive the same procedural safeguards.
 There is a similar argument that withholding this option from individuals from the same state fails to provide an important procedural safeguard of due process rights.

 - There are two potential grounds for federal subject-matter jurisdiction.
-First, this federal regulations as stake make warrant a claim under federal law.
-One would need to look to the individual provisions and determine if falsification of records amounts to a civil action.
+First, the federal regulations at stake may warrant a claim under federal law.
+One would need to look to the individual provisions and determine if the falsification of records amounts to a civil action.
 If so, Milton could bring the federal and state law actions together in federal court.
 If there is no federal action available, Milton could bring the action in federal court pursuant to diversity subject-matter jurisdiction.
-The amount in controversy is greater than the $75K threshhold and Milton and Cara are from different states.
+The amount in controversy is greater than the $75K threshold and Milton and Cara are from different states.